matoanbach/RHCSA/Sample Exams/largeone.md

 6. Run “ping -c2 rhcsa2” on rhcsa1.
 Run “ping -c2 rhcsa1” on rhcsa2.
 You should see 0% loss in both outputs.

 7. On rhcsa1, add HTTP port 8081/TCP to the SELinux policy database persistently.

+8. On rhcsa1 change the system time to the “America/New_York” timezone.